dipamauro/Google-Data-Fusion-ExitOnOutOfMemoryError-with-input-of-1.4GB/README.md

 When you run it using the 1.4 GB xml file, the Data Fusion gives an error.

-Here is the detailed log downloaded by the Data Fusion console, clicking on the "Download All => View Raw logs" button: https://drive.google.com/file/d/1Jhrv9xkBXZBb_1VI3iGavNGlOHc6TDNo/view?usp=share_link
+Here is the detailed log downloaded by the Data Fusion console, clicking on the "Download All => View Raw logs" button: **[Log file](https://github.com/dipamauro/Google-Data-Fusion-ExitOnOutOfMemoryError-with-input-of-1.4GB/blob/main/downloadLogs%20file%201.4GB-Autoscaling_new.txt)**

 Hence, the autoscaling feature of Data Flow is not really working or is not enough performing for a transformation of a file of 1.4 GB!!!

-Can anybody help me?
-How can I run the Data Fusion pipeline for bigger file, let's say 140 GB file?
+**Can anybody help me?
+How can I run the Data Fusion pipeline for bigger file, let's say 140 GB file?**